 Despite its rather simple structure, this model from Titan Fitness can nevertheless house up to 700lbs of weights, which is more than enough for a rookie or an intermediate user.
 (Structures that are able to support more weight are typically more expensive and elaborate, often featuring additional parts for other exercises and attachments.)

-So, if you’re on a lookout for a simple yet sturdy piece of workout-supporting equipment, getting one of these contraptions might be just what you need!
+So, if you’re on the lookout for a simple yet sturdy piece of workout-supporting equipment, getting one of these contraptions might be just what you need!

 With a weight capacity of over 1000 pounds, this durable piece of equipment will be able to support your every workout endeavor!